 Healthy Fast Food: The Best Meals at 15 Popular Restaurants

-Healthy food and fast food don’t mix, at least according to conventional wisdom.
-If you care about what you eat, it’s hard to find good choices on the go.
-But sometimes, a trip to the Golden Arches is inevitable.
-To help you out, we’ve highlighted the healthiest choices at America’s most popular fast-food restaurants.
-These meals are lower in fat and calories and provide more necessary nutrients, such as protein.
-One unlikely fast-food combo is only 430 calories (on page 10).
+It’s hard to find healthy choices on the go.
+Sometimes, a fast-food stop is inevitable.
+To help you out, we highlighted the healthiest choices at the most popular fast-food restaurants.
+These meals are lower in fat and calories and provide more nutrients, like protein.
+One unlikely McDonald’s combo is only 430 calories (on page 10).

 Next: A beloved burrito joint

-We get that massive burritos are the main attraction at Chipotle, but if you can talk yourself into a bowl, do it.
-Skipping the tortilla will save you 300 calories alone.
-Instead, build a 405-calories Burrito Bowl with chicken, black beans, fajita veggies, roasted chili-corn salsa, and lettuce.
-This combo delivers 43 grams of protein, 17½ grams of dietary fiber, and roughly half of your vitamin A and C for the day.
+Chipotle diners love massive burritos, but the burrito bowl is just as delicious.
+Skipping the tortilla saves you 300 calories.
+Instead, build a 405-calorie Burrito Bowl with chicken, black beans, fajita veggies, roasted chili-corn salsa, and lettuce.
+This combo delivers 43 grams of protein, 17.5 grams of dietary fiber, and roughly half of your vitamin A and C for the day.

 Next: Here’s the beef — for fewer calories.

-Not everything on the menu at Wendy’s is a smart choice (the Dave’s Triple burger has more than 1,000 calories), but you can keep your diet on track if you order smart.
-Those who can’t visit a fast food joint without ordering a burger will want to order the 280-calorie Jr. Cheeseburger, which has 16 grams of protein and 820 milligrams of sodium.
-If you’re willing to give up the cheese, you’ll save 40 calories and 200 milligrams of sodium.
+At over 1,000 calories, the Dave’s Triple burger isn’t a smart choice at Wendy’s.
+Instead, try the Jr. Cheeseburger, which has 16 grams of protein and 820 milligrams of sodium.
 Pair it with a Caesar Side Salad for a 530-calorie meal with 140% of your vitamin A and 3 grams of fiber.

 You can also make a meal out of Wendy’s sides menu.
-Order a small Rich & Meaty Chili, which has 170 calories, 15 grams of protein, 4 grams of fiber, and 5 grams of fat.
-A Sour Cream and Chive Baked Potato has 310 calories, 7 grams of fiber, very little sodium, and 1,610 milligrams of potassium, which helps keep your blood pressure in check.
+Order a small Rich & Meaty Chili, which has 170 calories and 15 grams of protein.
+A Sour Cream and Chive Baked Potato has 310 calories, 7 grams of fiber, little sodium, and 1,610 milligrams of potassium, which helps keep your blood pressure in check.

 Next: Can pizza really be healthy?

-Watching what you eat doesn’t have to mean saying no to pizza.
 For pizza-lovers on a diet, Domino’s helpfully highlights a selection of lighter options on its website.
-Two slices of a thin-crust, 12-inch veggie pizza with spinach, mushrooms, tomatoes, olives, and light cheese have 270 calories, 4 grams of saturated fat, and 500 milligrams of sodium.
-Meat eaters can add grilled chicken breast to their pie for a 286-calorie meal with 580 milligrams of sodium.
+Two slices of a thin-crust, 12-inch veggie pizza with spinach, mushrooms, tomatoes, olives, and light cheese have 280 calories, 5 grams of saturated fat, and 610 milligrams of sodium.

 Next: You don’t have to order a salad here.